 This page provides information you should know before restoring an instance from a backup.

-For step-by-step instructions for performing a restore or point-in-time recovery, see Restoring an instance.
+For step-by-step instructions for performing a restore, see Restoring an instance.

 General tips about performing a restore